 Welcome to Shunyata’s Apprentice!

 This blog is intended for people interested in learning to meditate or in improving their meditation practice.
-I will offer an overview of my experiences in pursuing the meditation path over the past 40 years, with helps in choosing a technique that is right for you and avoiding techniques that lead nowhere.
+I will offer an overview of my experiences in pursuing the meditation path over the past 40-some odd years, with helps in choosing a technique that is right for you and avoiding techniques that lead nowhere.

 In addition, I will offer a continuing report on the current state of my own meditation practice, with reflections on how it’s working in my life now, as well as occasional reflections on the state of the world and the meditative perspective on that.